History of Málaga Cathedral

 Málaga Cathedral is one of the most impressive and beautiful buildings in the city of Málaga, Spain.
 It is also known as Santa María de la Encarnación, or simply La Manquita, which means “the one-armed lady” in Spanish.
 Why does it have such a curious nickname?
 And what makes this cathedral so special and worth visiting?
-In this blog, I will tell you everything you need to know about Málaga Cathedral, its history, its architecture, and its attractions.
+In this blog, I will tell you everything you need to know about Málaga Cathedral.
+Including its history, its architecture, and its attractions.

 A Brief History of Málaga Cathedral

 Málaga Cathedral has a long and fascinating history that spans over four centuries.
 It was built on the site of a former mosque, which was demolished after the Christian reconquest of Málaga in 1487.
-The construction of the cathedral began in 1528, under the orders of the Catholic Monarchs, Ferdinand and Isabella, who wanted to create a magnificent Gothic temple to symbolize their victory over the Moors.
+The construction of the cathedral began in 1528, under the orders of the Catholic Monarchs, Ferdinand and Isabella.
+They wanted to create a magnificent Gothic temple to symbolize their victory over the Moors.

 The construction of the cathedral lasted for more than 200 years, until 1782, when it was stopped due to lack of funds and political instability.
 As a result, the cathedral was left unfinished, with only one tower completed out of the two that were planned.
 The missing tower gave the cathedral its nickname of La Manquita, which is still used today.
 The cathedral was consecrated in 1829, and declared a National Monument in 1931.